EENI Global Business School

 2. To learn to do business in the Central Eurasian Countries (Iran, Pakistan, Azerbaijan, Uzbekistan, Turkmenistan, Kazakhstan, Tajikistan, Kyrgyzstan, Turkey, Georgia, Armenia, and Mongolia)

-3. To know the trade opportunities in the Central Eurasian Countries
+3. To identify business opportunities in the Central Eurasian Countries

 4. To explore the Trade Agreements and Regional Economic Institutions related to Central Eurasia

-5. To analyze Foreign Trade and foreign direct investment flows
+5. To analyze Foreign trade, Logistics and Foreign direct investment flows

 6. To develop a business plan for the Central Eurasian Markets